flavio-blondeau/flavio-blondeau/README.md

-- 👋 Hi, I’m @flavio-blondeau
+- 👋 Hi, I’m @flavio-blondeau, PhD in Maths (Algebraic Geometry)
-- 👀 I’m interested in Math and CS, in particular Machine Learning and Data Science/Data Analysis
+- 👀 I’m interested in Math and CS, in particular Machine/Deep Learning and Data Science/Data Analysis
 - 🌱 I’m currently learning Data Science and Machine Learning in Python, and also a bit of SQL and Tableau

 <!---